openbsi/gss/README.md

-# openmps
+# gss

-The open source version of Nvidia MPS
+The related solutions on GPU sharing.